Kohmmz/wk3-Movie-Ticket-Booking-App/readme.md

 - Additional functionality includes the ability to delete films from the list.

 ## Known Issues
-- No persistence of ticket sales across page reloads (currently only updated on the frontend).
+- No persistence of ticket sales across page reloads (currently only updated on the front end).
 - The "Buy Ticket" button can still be clicked without persistence on the backend (currently a mock feature).

 ## Contributing
-If you would like to contribute to this project, feel free to fork the repository and create a pull request with your improvements.
+If you'd like to contribute to this project, you can fix the repository and create a pull request with your improvements.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-### Notes:
-- Replace `your-username` in the GitHub repository URL with your actual GitHub username.
-- If you've made any additional features or modifications, you can add them to the **Bonus Features** section.

-Does this README look good to you, or would you like to make any adjustments or additions?